 Temperature monitoring & alarms

 Equipment monitoring & alarms

 Energy monitoring & reporting

 A patented process for delivering real returns on your energy efficiency investment.
 This provides quantifiable value in commercial and industrial temperature controlled facilities.

 Viking Cold Solutions™ commercial and industrial freezer installations have demonstrated internationally sustained 20%-35% reduction in kilowatt hour (“kWh”) consumption and 30%-40% reduction in mechanical unit run-time.

 Viking Cold Solutions™ has developed processes and technology to improve overall system energy and temperature performance, resulting in a world-class refrigeration solution.

 Sophisticated software algorithms optimized in real-world deployments combined with state-of- the-art measurement components are the core of our innovation.

 Our proprietary algorithms and energy management software optimize thermal energy performance and energy efficiencies within a facility thereby reducing consumption, shifting demand and yielding lower costs.
 Viking Cold Solutions™ remote connectivity gives managers real-time desktop data and remote command and control at both the single location and total enterprise levels.

 Cold storage operators are tasked with keeping frozen food at the appropriate temperatures as it travels from farm to fork.
 Different foods and even different elements within the food require different temperatures to remain frozen.
-The key to maintaining food quality and safety is temperature stability, and Thermal Energy Storage (TES) provides more stable temperatures keeping food safe to its final destination.
+The key to maintaining food quality and shelf life is temperature stability, and Thermal Energy Storage (TES) provides more stable temperatures on the way food's final destination.